ribasco/async-gamequery-lib/site/markdown/examples/webapi_general_usage.md

             } else {
                 clanDetailsFuture.thenAccept(response -> System.out.println("RESPONSE: " + response));
             }
-        } catch (InterruptedException | ExecutionException e) {
-            e.printStackTrace(System.err);
         }
     }
 }
 ~~~

-**Things to Remember**
+**Remember**

 * Close the client when no longer in use
-* Creating client instances can be expensive, so it is wise to use only one instance as much as possible and share it across the interfaces.
+* Creating client instances can be expensive, use only one instance as much as possible and share it across the interfaces.
 * Multiple clients will share the same executor service by default to minimize thread creation